allnulled/mysql-auth/docs/README.ini.md

    - **session** (`$auth$session`)

 ### Connector onthologies

+These are the connector tables of the auth system:

    - **user and community** (`$auth$user_and_community`): each row tells that **X user belongs to Y community**
    - **user and privilege** (`$auth$user_and_privilege`): each row tells that **X user has Y privilege**